Donlon/micropython/docs/library/math.rst

 Constants
 ---------

+.. data:: pi

+   The ratio of a circle's circumference to its diameter

 .. data:: e

-   base of the natural logarithm
+   Base of the natural logarithm

+.. data:: inf

+   A floating-point positive infinity.
+(For negative infinity, use ``-math.inf``.)
+Equivalent to the output of ``float('inf')``.

-.. data:: pi
+.. data:: nan

-   the ratio of a circle's circumference to its diameter
+   A number represents “not a number” (NaN) value.
+Equivalent to the output of ``float('nan')``.